awsdocs/aws-cloudtrail-user-guide/doc_source/use-the-cloudtrail-processing-library.md

 }
 ```

-If you don't provide your own `ExceptionHandler`, then `DefaultExceptionHandler`, which prints a standard error message, is used instead\.
+If you don't provide your own `ExceptionHandler`, then `DefaultExceptionHandler`, which prints a standard error message, is used instead\.<a name="delete-message-exception"></a>

 **Note**
 If the `deleteMessageUponFailure` parameter is `true`, the CloudTrail Processing Library does not distinguish general exceptions from processing errors and may delete queue messages\.